Temodar Side Effects

 Other dosage forms:

-Along with its needed effects, temozolomide (the active ingredient contained in Temodar) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, temozolomide (the active ingredient contained in Temodar) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking temozolomide:Less common or rare
+If any of the following side effects occur while taking temozolomide, check with your doctor immediately:Less common or rare

 - black, tarry stools

 - cough or hoarseness